SCYou27/Projects_ASCON/project_U-Os/0001_reference/README.md

     The folder "inter_gen/" contains the pre-generated I/O data interacting with the device (including the keys, nonces, plaintexts, and the corresponding ciphers and tags) for trace recording.
 To prevent overwriting the data we had used, we moved the Python code into another folder "inter_gen_code/".

 2. Download the raw traces:
+    The 1600 raw traces are stored in 10 ZIP files.
 Please download the raw traces with the following commands:
     `cd Raw/`
     `./script_all.sh`
     Alternatively, please visit our university webpage to manually download the files: